Welcome to The Weigh Off Free Beta! All contests are 100% FREE during testing. Help us build the ultimate weight loss competition platform.

 Is losing more than 2 percent of body weight per week ever healthy?

 Occasionally, and usually only under medical supervision.
 People with severe obesity, post-surgery patients, and participants in medically supervised programs sometimes lose faster safely.
 For the general population without that supervision, 1 percent per week is the reasonable ceiling.
+The first week of any new deficit is an exception — losing 2 to 3 percent in week one due to water weight is normal and not a cause for concern.

 Why do I lose weight faster at the start and slower later?

 The first weeks include significant water weight loss from glycogen depletion.
 Once that stabilizes, you are losing primarily fat, which is a slower process.
 A plateau around weeks 3 to 4 is almost universal and usually resolves itself with consistent effort.
+If the plateau persists beyond three weeks, adjust one variable — meal timing, workout type, or sleep schedule — rather than cutting calories dramatically.

 How do I know if I am losing muscle instead of fat?